-10 Years Ago: Rush Connect the Dots With ‘Snakes and Arrows’
+How Rush Connected the Dots With ‘Snakes and Arrows’

-If the follow-up to 2002’s comeback Vapor Trails appeared to connect a row of dots from the band’s history, that was the desired effect, mainly as a result of co-producer Nick Raskulinecz’s input.
-He’d applied for the job as soon as he heard the record was in the works, and, in an informal meeting with the band, he sold the trio a concept of performing with as much virtuosity as possible, while revisiting an exploration of complex rhythms and melodies.
+The follow-up to 2002’s comeback Vapor Trails did so by connecting a row of dots from the band’s history – mainly as a result of input from co-producer Nick Raskulinecz, who applied for the job as soon as he heard sessions were in the works.
+Then, in an informal meeting with the band, he sold the trio a concept of performing with as much virtuosity as possible, while revisiting an exploration of complex rhythms and melodies.
 Everything, in short, that Rush loved to do.

-Guitarist Alex Lifeson made a conscious decision to focus on acoustic guitar for his songwriting after a discussion with Pink Floyd’s David Gilmour (who received a credit for his advice).
-“I was playing a lot of acoustic guitars before we started the record,” Lifeson told Guitar Player.
-“I had a meeting with David, and he was a very engaging, charming guy.
+Guitarist Alex Lifeson made a conscious decision to focus on acoustic for his songwriting after a discussion with Pink Floyd’s David Gilmour, who received a credit for his advice.
+“I was playing a lot of acoustic guitars before we started the record," Lifeson told Guitar Player.
+"I had a meeting with David, and he was a very engaging, charming guy.
 We talked a lot about the power of the acoustic in terms of writing.
 It doesn’t lie.
 It tells you straight up whether an idea has merit.”

-Speaking of how the new music compared with their earlier work, Peart noted, “While the arrangements remained intricate and dynamic, the elements were often simple and direct – basic hard rock and blues forms.”
+Comparing this new music with their earlier work, Peart said “the arrangements remained intricate and dynamic” but “the elements were often simple and direct – basic hard rock and blues forms.”

 Spirituality became one theme of the album’s lyrics, along with the concept of expressing the individual’s relationship with the world within the terms of a “lover’s quarrel.”
 Peart even offered some words he’d written 15 years previously, on the subject of “fortunes and fates.”
-“It must have been the right time, because, to my delight, Alex and Geddy responded to the challenge,” he said, adding of lyrics, “Many are sent; few are chosen.”
+“It must have been the right time because to my delight Alex and Geddy responded to the challenge,” he said.
+Still, he added that “many are sent; few are chosen.”

 Along with the usual brand of ambitious compositions came another new move for the band: three instrumental tracks, ‘The Main Monkey Business,’ ‘Hope’ and ‘Malignant Narcissism’ made the final cut.
 Peart described ‘Hope’ as Lifeson’s “secular prayer” and revealed he’d recorded ‘Malignant Narcissism’ on a small, four-piece drum kit rather than his usual giant setup “just for fun.”

-On March 12, 2007, Rush released “Far Cry,” the debut single from Snakes & Arrows.
+Rush released “Far Cry,” the debut single from Snakes & Arrows, in March 2007.
 To emphasize the point they were trying to make, the accompanying video nodded to the band’s earlier eras, while embracing modern, moody stop-motion production.
-The track did seem to encompass everything the band had tried to achieve with the project, and it became a live staple, being performed on every tour since its release (complete with a victory salute shared between Lee and Peart after the last note is struck).
+The track did seem to encompass everything the band had tried to achieve with the project, and it became a live staple, being performed on every tour since its release – complete with a victory salute shared between Lee and Peart after the last note is struck.

 “I remember with ‘Far Cry,’ I was working on lyrics and brought them in at the end of the day," Peart later said.
 "Geddy looked at them and went, ‘Wait a minute!’
 It went with what he had been stitching together that day.
 So that song was inter-created.
 It grew organically.
 Most of our songs have grown that way.
 Writing songs is really an exchange of ideas.
 And the synchronicity between us is remarkable sometimes.”